microsoft/Olive/docs/source/features/azureml_integration.md

     }
  }
 ```
-Olive will automatically download the model and run the workflow with this model as input model.
+Olive will automatically download the model and run the workflow in the specified target or host with this model as input model.

 ### Using model stored in AzureML datastore
 You can specify your model path from an AzureML datastore as: